Neural acoustic multipole splatting for room impulse response synthesis: Results

 In Table~\ref{tab:modelspace}, we also compare the space and time complexity of models.
 NAMS also shows a fast inference time ($\mathrm{T}_\mathrm{Inf}$) of 2.1--2.2 ms, comparable to NAF (1.9--2.0 ms).
 NAMS achieves this speed using only a few hundred multipoles, whereas AVR requires sampling 204,800 points.
 In addition, our model has an advantage in terms of parameter size.
 AVR~\cite{lan2024acoustic} has 57.2 million parameters, whereas NAMS and NAF~\cite{luo2022learning} have 1.8 million and 2.7 million parameters, respectively.
 However, the large parameter count of AVR~\cite{lan2024acoustic} is mainly due to its use of hash grid encoding~\cite{muller2022instant}.
-Excluding the hash grid encoding, AVR has a slightly higher number of parameters.
+Excluding the hash grid encoding, AVR has 2.0 million parameters, slightly higher than NAMS.